okami101/vuetify-admin/docs/guide/data-providers.md

 # Data Providers

-Main purpose of Vtec Admin is to manage remote resources from a given API.
+Main purpose of Vuetify Admin is to manage remote resources from a given API.
 As soon as it has to communicate with your backend API for any standardized CRUD operation, it calls the adapted method on your provider that will be responsible for fetching or updating resource data.

 ```js
 // Fetching books